nextflow-io/crg-course-nov16/README.md

 docker run -it my-image bash
 ```

-Once launched the container you wil noticed that's running as `root`.
-Use the usual command
+Once launched the container you wil noticed that's running as `root` (!).
+Use the usual
-to navigate in the file system.
+commands to navigate in the file system.

 To exit from the container, stop the BASH session with the `exit` command.